RMIT-Hive-Rocketry/GCS/docs/usage.md

 ```

 > [!NOTE]
-> The current frontend dev command is as follows
+> The current *suggested* frontend dev command is as follows
 > ```
 > $ rocket dev --interface test --nopendant
 > ```